 I made this tasty Gravlax for my Mom who loves salmon.
 Well, it was a huge hit and now even my kids are fans of gravlax!
 Easy and tasty!

-I wanna know what happened to Pauly Shore to!!
 This salmon is so wonderful, I never knew I could do this myself (I live under a rock ).
-The photos are really beautiful!
-Take care.
+Thank you for making me feel impressive.

 I am SO making this!
 I have a recipe for homemade lox that I’ve been meeting for ages, but I’m going to make this instead.
 We’re gin lovers and I’m tempted to try it with that as you’ve suggested.
 I’ll let you know how it goes.